paul-nechifor/mayhaps-you-meant/readme.md

 * adding more corrections in [`data/corrections.yaml`](data/corrections.yaml),
 * updating the response grammar in [`data/responses.xml`](data/responses.xml),
-* improving the bot code in [`bot.py`](bot.py).
+* improving the bot code in [`src/bot.py`](src/bot.py).

 ## Install

-Get Virtualenv if you don't have it:

-    sudo pip install virtualenv

-Install the script's dependencies:

-    virtualenv env
-    env/bin/pip install -r requirements.txt
+The development environment is automated with Vagrant so you need to install that.

 ## Configure